 What’s Involved in Rescuing a Dog from Romania

 To give a very brief overview, all dogs from legitimate rescuers in Romania are transported and rehomed according to DEFRA’s regulations, they receive routine blood tests, are fully vaccinated (including rabies) microchipped, neutered (if above 6 months of age) receive flea, tick and worming treatments, and have full passports.
 You can either adopt direct from Romania, in which case you are obviously going to take on a dog you will not have met prior to adoption, or it is sometimes possible that the dog will already be in the UK in a foster home, making it easier for potential adopters to meet their new dogs in person first.

-When you see a dog you like, you can reserve that dog and the rescuer will prepare it for travelling, arranging vaccinations, microchips, passports etc. The timescale for this to take place will depend on the age of the dog or puppy you have chosen, and whether or not it needs to be spayed or neutered before travelling.
+When you see a dog you like, you can reserve that dog if it is still in Romania and the rescuer will prepare it for travelling, arranging vaccinations, microchips, passports etc. The timescale for this to take place will depend on the age of the dog or puppy you have chosen, and whether or not it needs to be spayed or neutered before travelling.

 All legitimate rescuers will require you to complete a pre-adoption form and undergo a homecheck to ensure you are suitable for the rescue dog you have chosen.
+If your rescuer does not do this, then I would walk away at this point and continue your search with another more reputable rescuer.
 A non refundable adoption fee will then be payable, which goes toward paying for all the preparation treatments, passport and transport to the UK.
 This fee will vary from rescuer to rescuer depending on each individual dog.